-Finding balance with housekeeping when you have small children is really tough!
+Finding balance with housekeeping when you have small children can be really tough!
 There are some days that I feel like I’m walking in quicksand just trying to keep up.
-Some days it’s so bad that I genuinely have to give myself a pep talk to get up and work on it when I know that it’s going to look like a tornado hit shortly after I am finished.
+Some days it’s so bad that I genuinely have to give myself a pep talk to get up and work on it when I know that it’s going to look like a tornado hit my home shortly after I am finished.
 I love my kids and they deserve not to live in filth, so I came up with a cleaning method that brings me so much peace.
 I know, I’m a dork, but I named the method “the gradual cleaning method” because it is just that.
 I take it one step at a time and I broke it down so that each chore can be completed in 5-15 minutes.
 With each step I tackle the entire house, not just one room.
 I have found that to be the key to making this work.
 This makes it so that the entire house gets cleaned and organized and not just room by room, because when you only clean one room, the stuff from the other rooms gets dragged in to the room that you just cleaned, which is beyond frustrating and very counterproductive.

 Here is my list.
 It doesn’t matter which chore I start on, I just decide which chore is most necessary and start on that.
 I have found it easiest to use a Magnetic Photo Frame, print out the list, and add it to that frame so that I can use a Magnetic Dry Erase Markerto keep track.
 I kept losing my chore list and would have to start a new one…which wastes tons of paper and is a total pain.
 There is a photo of my blank list below that you are more than welcome to print out for personal use.
 You can just re size the photo so that it will fit in whatever size frame you go with.
 It is currently at a size for a 5×7.
 I just designed my list on picmonkey.com so you can try that if you don’t like my exact list.